-As an attorney and policy analyst at Flaherty & Hood, P.A., Chris provides legal, public policy, financial, and statistical analysis in the areas of local and utility taxation, local government finance, economic development, and fiscal policy.
+As an attorney and policy director at Flaherty & Hood, P.A., Chris provides legal, public policy, financial, and statistical analysis in the areas of local and utility taxation, local government finance, economic development, and fiscal policy.
 He primarily serves local governments, economic development agencies, non-profits, and chambers of commerce.

 After specializing in local government law in law and graduate school, Chris spent three years working at the League of Minnesota Cities as a student attorney.
 He then went to Washington, D.C. to help establish the “State and Local Programs Group” within the Office of Compliance and Enforcement at the recently-created FDA Center for Tobacco Products.
 At Flaherty & Hood, P.A.
 Chris has researched and advocated for the historic reform of local government aid, researched and helped draft the “border-to-border” broadband legislation, and helped create many other economic development and tax proposals.